Thanks to Dave A and Vicky C for the idea of Exercise 1 for this assembly. This could equally be used as an assembly on communicating well.

-For the music for this exercise, why not play something amusing - like the Benny Hill music (Yakety Sax, by Boots Randolph).
+For the music for this exercise, why not play something amusing – like the Benny Hill music (Yakety Sax, by Boots Randolph).
 Do a google search for it.
-Or use something else similar.
+Or use something else eccentric or different!

 Communication is very important.
 To be able to hear, we need to listen.
 Sometimes this means that we need to focus on the other person and what they’re saying.
 So it may mean stopping what you’re doing, turning off the TV, turning down your music.
 Why is it important?
 Well, if what you say is important, then what other people have to say to you is also important.
 Amazingly, when we listen, people actually respect us and are more friendly with us than if we don’t listen.
 Listening shows you care.